 - provide proof of publication of the thesis by a commercial publishing house for sale by booksellers, with a minimum number of 150 copies.

 You may not use the doctoral title until you receive your doctoral certificate; this will be issued after you have submitted the required copies or published the thesis in book form.

 that this information is subject to change.
-For binding answers to questions not dealt with in the doctoral degree regulations, contact the Chairman of the Board of Examiners for Doctoral Awards, Professor Brigitte Forster-Heinlein (phone 3135, room IM 231).
+For binding answers to questions not dealt with in the doctoral degree regulations, contact the Chairman of the Board of Examiners for Doctoral Awards, Professor Gordon Fraser (phone 3090, room IM 131).